-An English speaking on-site counsellor will be available on Mondays and Wednesdays, while an isiXhosa speaking on-site counsellor is available on Friday (09h00 - 13h00).
-Both on-site counsellors will be stationed in the Bremner building.
-Should you wish to make an appointment to see either counsellor, please contact Susan Williams on email@example.com or extension 4376.
+An English speaking on-site counsellor will be available on Mondays and Wednesdays, while an isiXhosa speaking on-site counsellor is available on Friday.
+All the counsellors are only available from (09h00 - 13h00).
+The counsellors will be stationed in the Bremner building.
+Should you wish to make an appointment to see either counsellor, please call the toll-free line to make bookings: 080 111 3945

 Eligibility - Who can use the counselling?